Sususu-slac/synchrotron-imaging-toolkit/Finetune-SAM3/README.md

 # SAM3 Fine-tuning Workflow in WSL

-This guide describes a workflow for fine-tuning SAM3 with a custom COCO-like dataset in a WSL environment.
+This guide describes a workflow for fine-tuning SAM3 with a custom COCO-like dataset in a WSL2 environment.

 The overall pipeline is: